mcmadhatter/Ninja-LWRF-Energy/README.md

 * On/Off light switches
 * The energy monitor

+The Driver -> Settings menu for the LWRF-Energy allows you to parse your configuration information from the Lightwave RF website.

-To register light switches/sockets currently requires editing index.js, to add another device cut and paste this
+Alternatively o register light switches/sockets currently requires editing index.js, to add another device cut and paste this

 self.emit('register', new Device("Light", "R3D5"));